Linuxbrew/brew/docs/Maintainer-Guidelines.md

 All maintainers (and lead maintainer) communication through any medium is bound by [Homebrew's Code of Conduct](CODE_OF_CONDUCT.md#code-of-conduct).
 Abusive behaviour towards other maintainers, contributors or users will not be tolerated; the maintainer will be given a warning and if their behaviour continues they will be removed as a maintainer.

-Healthy, friendly, technical disagreement between maintainers is actively encouraged and should occur in public on the issue tracker.
+Maintainers should feel free to pleasantly disagree with the work and decisions of other maintainers.
+Healthy, friendly, technical disagreement between maintainers is actively encouraged and should occur in public on the issue tracker to make the project better.
+Interpersonal issues should be handled privately in Slack, ideally with moderation.
+If work or decisions are insufficiently documented or explained any maintainer or contributor should feel free to ask for clarification.
+No maintainer may ever justify a decision with e.g. "because I say so" or "it was I who did X" alone.
 Off-topic discussions on the issue tracker, [bike-shedding](https://en.wikipedia.org/wiki/Law_of_triviality) and personal attacks are forbidden.

 ## Lead maintainer guidelines
 There should be one lead maintainer for Homebrew.
 Decisions are determined by a consensus of the maintainers.
 When a consensus is not reached, the lead maintainer has the final say in determining the outcome of any decision (though this power should be used sparingly).
 They should also be seen as the product manager for Homebrew itself and ensuring that changes made to the entire Homebrew ecosystem are consistent and providing an increasingly positive experience for Homebrew's users.